Supercar Culture & Exotic Collections

 Rolls-Royce Motor Cars Bangkok

-Rolls-Royce's Bangkok dealership, operated by Regal Prestige, features a Bespoke Commissioning Suite where clients choose from over 44,000 exterior paint options and hundreds of leather, veneer and embroidery combinations.
+Rolls-Royce's Bangkok dealership, operated by Regal Prestige, features a Custom Commissioning Suite where clients choose from over 44,000 exterior paint options and hundreds of leather, veneer and embroidery combinations.
 Thailand consistently ranks among the top five markets in Asia-Pacific for Rolls-Royce sales, with the Ghost and Cullinan as leading models.

 Bentley Bangkok and the Thai Market

 AAS Auto Service operates Bentley's Thai franchise from a showroom on Rama III Road.
-The Continental GT and Bentayga account for the majority of Thai sales, and Bentley's Mulliner personalisation programme is popular among Bangkok buyers, with requests frequently including custom Thai silk inserts and bespoke colour-matched interiors.
+The Continental GT and Bentayga account for the majority of Thai sales, and Bentley's Mulliner personalisation programme is popular among Bangkok buyers, with requests frequently including custom Thai silk inserts and tailored colour-matched interiors.

 Lexus and the Japanese Luxury Segment